lsevero/abclj/README.md

-;using the with-cl->clj macro to inject CL code into the interpreter ;it is a composition of the with-cl macro to inject code and the cl->clj protocol to convert the CL java class to a clj relative
-(= 120 (with-cl->clj
+;using the with-cl->clj macro to inject CL code into the interpreter ;it is a composition of the with-cl macro to inject code and ;the cl->clj protocol to convert the CL java class to a clj relative (= 120 (with-cl->clj
                  '(defun fact (n)
                     (reduce (function *) (loop for i from 1 to n collect i)))